Go for Your Life (album)

-Go for Your Life is the fifth studio album by American hard rock band Mountain, released on March 9, 1985.
+Go for Your Life is the fifth studio album by American hard rock band Mountain, released in March 1985.
 It was their first studio album since 1974's Avalanche.

+Background and release

 It was the first Mountain album to not feature production or performance from Felix Pappalardi, who had been shot and killed by his wife Gail Collins in 1983.
 The album's closing track, "Little Bit of Insanity", was dedicated to Pappalardi's memory, and the album cover artwork was also designed with the fallen bassist/producer in mind.
 "What we wanted to do was give the feeling of someone looking up from their grave.
 And you can tell that's exactly what's going on with the image we used," said Leslie West in 2013.

 The album features bassist Mark Clarke, who had been a member of Uriah Heep and Colosseum, and was produced by Pete Solley, who had worked with a diverse range of artists including The Rolling Stones, Oingo Boingo and The Allman Brothers Band.

-It charted at #166 in the US charts when released in March 1985.
+Scotti Brothers Records released Go for Your Life in March 1985.
+The album debuted at No. 179, and peaked at No. 166 on the Billboard 200 chart.
+"Hard Times" was released as a single, and a music video was made for it.

 Track listing

-All tracks composed by Leslie West and Corky Laing, except "Hard Times" co-written with Bud Prager.
+All tracks are written by Leslie West and Corky Laing, except "Hard Times" co-written with Bud Prager.